efritz/blog/content/articles/arrow-structured-concurrency.md

 This proposed construct organizes pools of coroutines with *lexical blocks*.
 The general method is to tag a block with a name denoting combinator semantics (e.g. any and all).
 While executing, the block may spawn coroutines which execute concurrently.
 Once the block has finished executing, the semantics of the particular combinator selects the result to be yielded, depending on the state and values of the spawned coroutines.
 The value of this block (when used as an expression) is the yielded result.

 The following would create an anonymous all combinator to which a series of *fetch* coroutines are attached.
 The combinator yields a value only after each spawned coroutine completes.
-This value contains, in order, the result of each call to `fetch` int the order in which it was attach to the combinator.
+This value contains, in order, the result of each call to `fetch` in the order in which it was attach to the combinator.

 ```go
 responses = all {